blueburrito24/obsidiannotes/Custom figure ideas.md

 - I can follow the Spider-logo tutorial to make the Bat logo painting easier also.
 - At this point the sculpt and painting is done on all fronts, I can now use my Loctite super glue to adhere the cape to the ridge of the neck cavity for a clean transition.
 - Also I can sculpt some batarangs.
+Should document the process of this one too!